Tips for driving in Fuerteventura

 Carry spare glasses

-If you have to wear glasses for driving then you are required to carry a spare pair with you, which you might be required to show.
+If you must wear glasses for driving, you must carry a spare pair with you, which you might be required to show.

 Stop means stop

-At a road junction with a stop sign (and it does say stop) you are expected to stop (and apply your handbrake I believe.)
-That applies even if you can see for a mile that there are no cars coming at all.
+At a road junction with a stop sign (and it does say stop) you are expected to stop (and apply your handbrake, I believe.)
+That applies even if you can see for a mile that no cars are coming.

 I have known a few people who have been fined for not stopping at a stop sign.